shiveshnavin/ifct2017.github.io/read/terms.md

 in this Agreement.

-**Customer Solicitation:** Unless you notify our third party call center reps or direct Subhajit Sahu sales reps, while they are calling you, of your desire to opt out from further direct company communications and solicitations, you are agreeing to continue to receive further emails and call solicitations Subhajit Sahu and its designated in house or third party call team(s).
+**Customer Solicitation:** Unless you notify our third party call center reps or direct Merferry sales reps, while they are calling you, of your desire to opt out from further direct company communications and solicitations, you are agreeing to continue to receive further emails and call solicitations Merferry and its designated in house or third party call team(s).

 **Opt Out Procedure:** We provide 3 easy ways to opt out of from future solicitations.